pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 821 Linked List Application

+I start one project to create a basic program where I implemented all learning about Linked List, browser history the name of the project and today apply to some jobs offer.

 #### Day 820 DSA | Linked List

 I'm Continuing to learn Linked List in LeetCode, today I solved some problems with Linked List and did other problems with String and Arrays, tomorrow start with the design of my next API.